CVE-2025-6237

 Overview

-A critical vulnerability (CVE-2025-6237) was discovered in invokeai version v6.0.0a1 and below.
-The vulnerability allows attackers to perform path traversal and arbitrary file deletion via the GET /api/v1/images/download/{bulkdownloaditem_name} endpoint.
-This vulnerability was disclosed on September 18, 2025 (NVD).
+A critical vulnerability (CVE-2025-6237) was discovered in invokeai version v6.0.0a1 and below, reported on September 18, 2025.
+The vulnerability allows attackers to perform path traversal and arbitrary file deletion via the GET /api/v1/images/download/{bulk_download_item_name} endpoint (NVD).

 Technical details

-The vulnerability enables attackers to manipulate filename arguments in the GET /api/v1/images/download/{bulkdownloaditem_name} endpoint, leading to path traversal and arbitrary file deletion capabilities.
-The vulnerability has received a CVSS v3.0 base score of 9.8 (CRITICAL) with the vector string CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H. The vulnerability is classified as CWE-73 (External Control of File Name or Path) (NVD, Huntr).
+The vulnerability enables attackers to manipulate filename arguments in the GET /api/v1/images/download/{bulk_download_item_name} endpoint, allowing them to read and delete any files on the server, including critical system files such as SSH keys, databases, and configuration files.
+The vulnerability has received a CVSS v3.0 base score of 9.8 (CRITICAL) with the vector string CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H. The weakness is classified as CWE-73 (External Control of File Name or Path) (NVD).

 Impact

-The vulnerability results in high confidentiality, integrity, and availability impacts.
-Attackers can read and delete any files on the server, including critical system files such as SSH keys, databases, and configuration files (NVD).
+The vulnerability has severe implications for system security, affecting confidentiality, integrity, and availability.
+Attackers can access and delete critical system files including SSH keys, databases, and configuration files, potentially leading to system compromise and data loss (NVD).

 Additional resources